 Conclusion

 Now that you know your cat’s blinks can mean more than just lubrication and cleansing of the eyes, you are better suited to communicate back when your feline live-in decides to speak out by using their eyes.
-Of course, the slow blink is the much-preferred form of communication, as it means our cats are happy, comfortable, and are genuinely enjoying our company.
+Of course, the slow blink is the much-preferred form of communication, as it means our cats are happy, comfortable, and genuinely enjoying our company.

 Featured Image Credit: Pixabay